Noorjahan Panjwani, PhD

 It is well established that transmembrane integrin receptors and growth factor receptors play a crucial role in re-epithelialization of wounds and angiogenesis.
 Although, almost all cell surface receptors including integrins, growth factor receptors and cytokine receptors are glycosylated proteins, they have been relatively under-investigated in the context of their glycosylation patterns.
-Our studies represent the leading edge of our current biochemical understanding of how the glycosylation pattern of cell surface receptors regulates their function (1-6) For example, in recent studies we have shown that: (i) a carbohydrate binding protein, galectin-3, promotes reepithelialization of corneal wounds, and that, it does so by activating α3β1-integrin–Rac1 signaling in epithelial cells (4) and (ii) galectin-3 modulates VEGF- and bFGF-mediated angiogenesis by binding to the N-glycans of integrin avb3, and subsequently activating the signaling pathways that promote the growth of new blood vessels (6).
-These findings have broad implications for developing novel, carbohydrate-based therapeutic agents for inhibition of angiogenesis.
-Our studies are highly clinically relevant and have resulted in two patent applications involving the use of: (i) carbohydrate-binding protein galectins for the treatment of dry eye and nonhealing epithelial defects and (ii) saccharide-based reagents to protect against corneal infections by inhibiting the adhesion of the microbes to the surface of the cornea.
+Our studies represent the leading edge of our current biochemical understanding of how the glycosylation pattern of cell surface receptors regulates their function.
+For example, in recent studies we have shown that: (i) a carbohydrate binding protein, Gal-3, promotes re-epithelialization of corneal wounds, and that, it does so by activating α3β1-integrin–Rac1 signaling in epithelial cells, (ii) Gal-3 modulates VEGF- and bFGF-mediated angiogenesis by binding to the N-glycans of integrin avb3, and subsequently activating the signaling pathways that promote the growth of new blood vessels, and (iii) pathological lymphangiogenesis is modulated by galectin-8 (Gal-8)-dependent crosstalk between podoplanin and integrin-associated VEGFR-3.
+These findings have broad implications for developing novel therapeutic strategies for conditions resulting from pathological hem- and lymph-angiogenesis in both ocular diseases such as corneal graft rejection and choroidal neovascularization as well as nonocular diseases such as cancer metastasis and solid organ transplant rejection.
+Our studies are highly clinically relevant and have resulted in several patent applications targeting galectins for prevention of pathological hem- and lymph-angiogenesis in ocular tissues.